-This week on my blog, I am sharing some reading and study guides for Paulo Freire’s Pedagogy of the Oppressed, a book that has helped me better understand oppression and racism.
-It has also helped me to better understand how I can co-labor with the oppressed to end oppression and racism and to create a world that is more humane for everyone.
+This week on my blog, I am sharing some reading and study guides for Paulo Freire’s Pedagogy of the Oppressed.
+This book helped me better understand oppression and racism.
+It has also helped me to better understand how I can co-labor with the oppressed to create a world that is more humane for everyone.

-I hope that as I share these posts and guides, people might feel empowered to read and understand the concepts in Pedagogy of the Oppressed, a book which is extremely powerful but sometimes difficult to understand.
+I hope that as I share these posts and guides, people might feel empowered to read and understand the concepts in Pedagogy of the Oppressed.
+It is a very powerful book but is also sometimes difficult to understand.

 You can read the first post in that series, which is on chapter one of Pedagogy of the Oppressed, here.

-You can also find he full text of Pedagogy of the Oppressed here.
+You can also find the full text of Pedagogy of the Oppressed here.

 In this post, I want to review a few important concepts in chapter one.
 Then I am going to introduce chapter two.
 Lastly, I will give you a reading guide and reflection questions for chapter #2.

 In chapter one, Freire focused primarily on our vocation, humanization.
 He also talks about dehumanization.

 When Freire says that our vocation is humanization, he means that our purpose as human beings is to fully develop our human capacities and to create a world that allows us to do just this.

 One way to understand what Freire means here is to think about this question: What is the difference between being a human being and becoming fully human?